 The sheer amount of private and confidential data amassed in one singular database has given rise to concerns over data security and its privacy.
 Many critics have pointed out that the use of biometric data instead of smart cards is a mechanism of choosing surveillance over the use of e-governance technologies.

 1. Consent, AADHAR and Data Protection

 The idea of consent does not present itself when a data subject is mandatorily required to register themselves with the Aadhaar programme.
 The Supreme Court held that Aadhaar is essential for filing Income Tax Returns (ITR) and to obtain a new PAN Card.
-The judgment makes linking of Aadhaar to PAN also mandatory which again takes away the idea of choice in giving out information that concerns personal data.
+Accountants in Nottingham exclaimed that the recent judgment makes linking of Aadhaar to PAN also mandatory which again takes away the idea of choice in giving out information that concerns personal data.
 Thus while in theory the programme remains voluntary, in practice it simply is not, as most services are linked to the PAN Card, including crucially opening a bank account.